Forward contract: How a forward contract works

 The similar situation works among currency forwards, in which one party opens a forward contract to buy or sell a currency (e.g. a contract to buy Canadian dollars) to expire/settle at a future date, as they do not wish to be exposed to exchange rate/currency risk over a period of time.
 As the exchange rate between U.S. dollars and Canadian dollars fluctuates between the trade date and the earlier of the date at which the contract is closed or the expiration date, one party gains and the counterparty loses as one currency strengthens against the other.
 Sometimes, the buy forward is opened because the investor will actually need Canadian dollars at a future date such as to pay a debt owed that is denominated in Canadian dollars.
 Other times, the party opening a forward does so, not because they need Canadian dollars nor because they are hedging currency risk, but because they are speculating on the currency, expecting the exchange rate to move favorably to generate a gain on closing the contract.

 In a currency forward, the notional amounts of currencies are specified (ex: a contract to buy ±100 million Canadian dollars equivalent to, say at the current rate—these two amounts are called the notional amount(s)).
 While the notional amount or reference amount may be a large number, the cost or margin requirement to command or open such a contract is considerably less than that amount, which refers to the leverage created, which is typical in derivative contracts.

-Example of how forward prices should be agreed upon

-Continuing on the example above, suppose now that the initial price of Alice's house is ±100000 and that Bob enters into a forward contract to buy the house one year from today.
-But since Alice knows that she can immediately sell for ±100000 and place the proceeds in the bank, she wants to be compensated for the delayed sale.
-Suppose that the risk free rate of return R (the bank rate) for one year is 4%.
-Then the money in the bank would grow to ±104000, risk free.
-So Alice would want at least ±104000 one year from now for the contract to be worthwhile for her – the opportunity cost will be covered.